roman-gravit/es6-es7-esn/README.md

    ```
    const person = { name:"Mike" , age: 30 }
-   ES5 =>  var name = person.name;  var age = person.age;
+   ES5 =>  var name = person.name;
+           var age = person.age;
    ES6 =>  const {name, age} = person;

    ```

 ###  Whats temporal dead zone(TDZ)  Inrtoduced in ES6

  - var can hoisting...

- - In ES6  let and const also do hoisting BUT they will be put to TDZ, and not will be visible until the line where they declared.
+ - In ES6  let and const also do hoisting BUT they will be put to TDZ and not will be visible until the line where they declared.

 https://www.youtube.com/watch?v=OgE3P6kEPz4